clubnick/GIT_PLAYGROUND/README.md

  * On the main project submodule add
  * fill appropriate directory - no branch - will automatically master used ...
- ** rest in submodules with tortoisegit.docx
+ ** rest in "submodules with tortoisegit.docx"